 The WannaCry virus shows exactly how much a cyber-attack can affect a business or organisation - with small businesses at risk just as much as large organisations such as the NHS.
 A cyber-attack on your business could result in your business losing a large sum of money, damaging your reputation and trust amongst your customers, loss of your database, customer information, or worse - closure of your business.

-It’s important to consider the effects of a cyber-attack on your business when creating or updating your business continuity plan.
-This is to ensure you are prepared and aware of the risks before it potentially happens.
+It’s important to consider the potential consequences of a cyber-attack on your business when creating or updating your business continuity plan.
+This may help to ensure you are well-prepared, and aware of any possible risks before an attack happens.

 It could also be wise to consider upgrading your business insurance so that it covers any losses your business may experience as a result of a cyber-attack.
 This can then be incorporated into your business continuity plan and form part of a cyber-attack recovery strategy.

-The reason why the attack on the NHS was so effective was due to its dated IT infrastructure.
-Out of date software is especially vulnerable to viruses and malware, so it’s important to keep your computer’s software and anti-virus software up to date.
+The reason why the WannaCry attack on the NHS was so effective was due to its dated IT infrastructure.
+Out of date software is especially vulnerable to viruses and malware, so it’s important to keep your computer software and anti-virus software up to date.

 If you have a Windows operating system, Windows Update is a great program that you can use to check for updates- and this includes security updates.
 What’s more, there are plenty of suppliers of anti-virus software you could purchase a package from.
 Some of the popular names include Norton, Kaspersky and McAfee, but you could look to do your own research to find a solution that works for you and your business.